enessehirli1/YOLOV5_MVTec/README.md

 # YOLOV5_MVTec
-This notebook is about training a YOLOV5 model on MVTec Carpet Dataset.
+This notebook is about implementing a YOLOV5 model on MVTec Carpet Dataset.